 Financial Aid for Classes other than at KUMC

 There are times a student may need to take courses at a school other than KUMC.
 If those courses are part of the KUMC curriculum and will apply toward the student's degree at KUMC, the student may be eligible to receive financial aid to cover the cost of those courses.
-To be eligible for a consortium agreement a student must be enrolled in approximately 6 KUMC hours or half-time status with any exceptions based on a case by case basis.
+To be eligible for a consortium agreement a student must be enrolled in half-time status with exceptions on a case-by-case basis.

 If students are required to take courses at another institution while in pursuit of his/her degree at KUMC, and the student wants financial aid to cover these expenses, the student will need to contact the Student Financial Aid Office before the course work begins.
 After meeting with a financial aid counselor to discuss enrollment, the Student Financial Aid Office will require the student and the student's academic advisor to complete and sign an Advisor Certification Form.
 Once that has been submitted, the KUMC Student Financial Aid Office will enter into a Consortium Agreement with the other institution at which the student is enrolling.
 This Consortium Agreement is a written document between the two institutions confirming that KUMC, as the Home Institution, agrees to award financial aid for the course work at the Host Institution, and that the Host Institution will not be providing aid to the student for this time period.